Institute for Supply Management: N.A.P.A rebranded as NAPM

-By the 1950s, N.A.P.A.’s prestige had grown along with the function that it served.
-Membership during this period hit 15,000.
-N.A.P.A. intensified its efforts to develop a new image for the purchasing profession in the eyes of the public, educators, management and purchasing executives.
-As companies battled ever more fiercely for a better return on their investment and greater market share, they eventually came to the realization that purchasing was spending, on average, one-half of corporate sales income, and began demanding that purchasing make positive contributions to attaining corporate goals.

-In the eyes of U.S. companies, purchasing was no longer acting as a mere agent—it had been transformed into a vital management function.
-To accurately reflect this fundamental shift in purchasing's role, in 1968, N.A.P.A. changed its name to the National Association of Purchasing Management, Inc. (NAPM).
+By the 1950s, memberships reached 15,000.
+In the U.S., purchasing had transformed into a vital management function.
+In 1968, NAPA renamed itself the National Association of Purchasing Management, Inc. (NAPM).

-As early as 1966, NAPM's leadership recognized the importance of developing a national certification program to create a standard on which to judge a competent purchaser.
-After careful groundwork, in 1974, NAPM introduced the Certified Purchasing Manager (C.P.M) qualification, the first professional certification in the field.
+In 1974, NAPM introduced the Certified Purchasing Manager (C.P.M.) qualification, the first professional certification in the field.

-The association continued its educational efforts and in 1976 conducted its first ever onsite plant training.
-NAPM was cognizant of the profound social changes the country had been undergoing and became involved in minority and women's initiatives and even elected May Warzocha as its first woman president in 1979.
+In 1976, NAPM conducted its first ever onsite plant training.
+NAPM became involved in minority and women's initiatives and elected May Warzocha as its first woman president in 1979.
 In 1987, it formed the Minority Business Development Group to assist members with their minority supplier programs.

-The Report On Business continued to gain recognition as the most reliable near-term economic barometer available.
+The Report On Business continued to gain recognition as a reliable near-term economic barometer.
 In 1982, NAPM introduced the Purchasing Manager's Index (PMI) and in 1988 it added diffusion indexes and introduced a graph format.
 In 1989, the U.S. Department of Commerce began including NAPM's data as a component of its Index of Leading Indicators and the Chairman of the Federal Reserve praised the Report.
-In 1998, the association added to the value of the Report when it developed the Non-Manufacturing Report On Business.
+In 1998, the association developed the Non-Manufacturing Report On Business.